 Art and Design promotes careful observation and an appreciation of the world around us.
 We are keen to take inspiration from the beautiful Mendips and surrounding areas as well as looking at the art of other cultures.

-In order to guarantee that we consistently deliver the essential knowledge, skills and understanding required across Key Stages 1 and 2 we have recently chosen to adopt the ‘Art and Design in Suffolk’ Scheme of Work.
+In order to guarantee that we consistently deliver the essential knowledge, skills and understanding required across Key Stages 1 and 2 we have chosen to adopt the ‘Art and Design in Suffolk’ Scheme of Work.
 This provides us with a clearly laid out framework of relevant learning intentions, activity suggestions, details of skills, concepts, knowledge and understanding, vocabulary and curriculum links, upon which we can build and add to, with a view to creating a more bespoke working document for our school.

 There are six half termly units of work for each year group from Year 1 to Year 6.
 The units are based on he following areas of experience:-

 The teachers at Churchill use their discretion as to the order in which they choose to teach each specific unit.
 This is to allow the flexibility to adapt and respond to the requirements of their class and to enable more opportunity to plan relevant cross curricular links.
 We have also recently enjoyed our first ‘Art Day’ where the whole school spent a day focusing on the collage unit.
 We found this allowed children the time to fully immerse themselves in the creative process from start to finish.

 Mixed media Henri Rousseau Kandinsky inspired collages in Yr1 Tigers roaming in YR